Richard Posner: Police recording

-As part of a three-judge panel on the 7th Circuit in Chicago, weighing a challenge to the Illinois Eavesdropping Act, which bars the secret recording of conversations without the consent of all the parties to the conversation, Posner was to deliver another memorable quote.
-At issue was the constitutionality of the Illinois wiretapping law, which makes it illegal to record someone without consent even when filming public acts like arrests in public.
+In 2011, a three-judge panel on the 7th Circuit was weighing a challenge to the Illinois Eavesdropping Act, which barred the secret recording of conversations without the consent of all the parties to the conversation.
+At issue was the constitutionality of the Illinois wiretapping law, as it prevented the filming of arrests that took place in public.
 Posner interrupted the ACLU after just 14 words, stating, "Yeah, I know.
-But I'm not interested, really, in what you want to do with these recordings of peoples' encounters with the police. ..."
-Posner continued: "Once all this stuff can be recorded, there's going to be a lot more of this snooping around by reporters and bloggers. ...
+But I'm not interested, really, in what you want to do with these recordings of peoples' encounters with the police" and that "Once all this stuff can be recorded, there's going to be a lot more of this snooping around by reporters and bloggers. [...]
 I'm always suspicious when the civil liberties people start telling the police how to do their business."
 The 7th Circuit upheld the challenge, 2–1, striking down the Eavesdropping Act, but Posner wrote a dissenting opinion.